 Eligibility for External Placements.
 Research or clinical external placements can be highly beneficial for students' educational or career objectives.
 However, students must seek prior approval from their research or academic advisor prior to applying for (or considering) an external placement.
-If the student is currently on a remediation plan, they will need to obtain permission from both the DCT and the research advisor before applying for an external placement.
+If the student is currently on a remediation plan, they will need to obtain permission from both the DCT and their advisor before applying for an external placement.
 In order to be granted permission to do external clinical placements that exceed the requirements of the program, students must generally be in good standing and progressing in a timely fashion toward academic requirements.
 In addition, the faculty will consider whether any issues have been raised in the annual student review indicating that such a placement is advisable or inadvisable.

-In the case of applying for a second externship placement, the procedure noted above must be followed to ensure the external placement is a helpful and productive time for the student compared to other competing goals (e.g., research milestones or productivity; TA responsibilities, etc.).
+In the case of applying for a second externship placement, the procedure noted above must be followed to ensure that the external placement is highly worthwhile for the student compared to carrying out other competing activities (e.g., research milestones or productivity; TA responsibilities, etc.).
 Advisors can provide excellent input in helping students balance competing demands, as well as making recommendations about what types of externship placements may be most beneficial to the student.
 Only in very rare circumstances can students apply for an external placement prior to the 4th year.
 In those rare circumstances, both the student's advisor and the DCT must approve the petition.

-Selecting external placements Students are encouraged to review the list of placements where other USC students have previously undertaken external training (provided in the PSC google drive under "Clinical Hours and Experiences").
+Selecting external placements Students are encouraged to review the list of placements where other USC students have previously undertaken external training (provided in the USC Clinical Science google drive labeled "Externships").
 Students are also encouraged to speak with the ADCT about placements that may be a good fit for them.
+In addition, the ADCT holds a meeting with students, typically between mid-October and mid-November to review the externship application process.
+The drive also contains sample cover letters to help prepare students for the application process.
+Also, students should consider carefully time commitments.
 All external placements MUST be approved formally by the program.